Iraneus/betamedneed/_services/wellness.md

 layout: service
 ---

-Discover products and practices for **brain care and overall wellness**, disease prevention and accelerated recovery for better physical and mental health outcomes.
+Find products and practices for **brain care and overall wellness**, disease prevention and accelerated recovery for better mental and physical health outcomes.

 ![Wellness updates](/images/illustrations/updates.jpg)

-From products and practices to ideas and contributions from some of the most knowledgeable and experienced professionals and vendors, users have access to recent resources and latest findings.
-So that instead of just surviving, you’re thriving.
+From products and practices to ideas and contributions from some of the most knowledgeable and experienced professionals and vendors, discover recent resources and latest findings, so that instead of just surviving, you’re thriving.